-Months back Firefox announced that users are finally getting the option to block the video and audio that frequently begins playing automatically when you visit websites, something already offered on Apple’s Safari and Google’s Chrome browsers.
+Months back, Firefox announced that users are finally getting the option to block the video and audio that frequently begins playing automatically when you visit websites, something already offered on Apple’s Safari and Google’s Chrome browsers.
 Now Mozilla confirms in a blog post that the latest version of Mozilla’s popular web browser will ask users by default whether they want to allow a website to autoplay a video with sound or not.

-Starting with Firefox 66, the new rule will apply to any website that plays audio without user interaction in advance such as a user clicking a button.
-The audio autoplay ban will apply to both HTML5 audio and video elements used for media playback in modern browsers, meaning Firefox will block sound coming from both ads and video players, the most common sources of such abuse.
+Starting with Firefox 66, the new rule will apply to any website that plays audio without user interaction in advance, such as a user clicking a button.
+The audio autoplay ban will apply to both HTML5 audio and video elements used for media playback in modern browsers, meaning Firefox will block the sound coming from both ads and video players, the most common sources of such abuse.

-The changes will be embedded in Firefox 66 which is scheduled to launch March 19 and will arrive alongside other features that should make its users’ lives a little easier.
+The changes will be embedded in Firefox 66, which is scheduled to launch March 19 and will arrive alongside other features that should make its users’ lives a little easier.